farmergreg/vim-lastplace/README.md

 ## Configuration
-You can configure what file types to ignore by setting g:lastplace_ignore.
-For example to only ignore git and svn commit messages try this in your vimrc:
+You can configure what file types to ignore by setting g:lastplace_ignore in your vimrc.
+By default it is set to:

-        let g:lastplace_ignore = "gitcommit,svn"
+	    let g:lastplace_ignore = "gitcommit,gitrebase,svn,hgcommit"

-By default, folds are automatically opened when jumping to the last edit position.
+Folds are automatically opened when jumping to the last edit position.
 If you do not like this behavior you can disable it by putting this in your vimrc:

         let g:lastplace_open_folds = 0

 ## Installation
 I recommend using [pathogen.vim](https://github.com/tpope/vim-pathogen).